Early Bird Checklist

 - Rent receipts or property tax statement for the Ontario Trillium Benefit.

 - Remind post-secondary students to locate their T2202A slips (Tuition, Education, and Textbook Amounts Certificate) generally found in online student accounts or from the accounts department of the university.
-Find out how the 2016 Federal Budget Education & textbook new rules will affect your tax situation next year.

 - Ensure you have received all of your childcare receipts.
 If your child was enrolled in a daycare or nursery school, ask for an annual printout listing the totals.
 If your child was cared for by an individual caregiver, be sure to obtain the necessary information such as Social Insurance Number and full legal name.